Check your project's fit with our eligibility guidelines and grant outcomes. All prospective projects must submit an inquiry form.

 - Grants solely intended to influence specific legislation or a specific candidate

-Blandin Foundation’s most substantial and broadest form of grantmaking occurs in North-Central Minnesota (Itasca County and the neighboring communities of Blackduck, Northome, Hill City and Remer).
-We support work that helps meet the economic, social, physical, cultural and spiritual/wellness needs of Itasca-area residents.
+Blandin Foundation’s most substantial and broadest form of grantmaking occurs in North-Central Minnesota in Itasca County and parts of the Leech Lake Reservation, including the border communities of Blackduck, Northome, Hill City, and Remer.
+Grants are made in this region to advance the following outcomes:

 Steps to Apply